Glenrothes: Industry

 Roof window manufacturer Velux announced in October 2018 that it was delivering a £7 million expansion to its UK and Ireland headquarters in Glenrothes.
 The firm's head office building was renovated and a 3,500 square metre new build structure was developed alongside the existing office, housing a customer service centre, training facilities, office space, meeting suite and a staff restaurant.
 Like the current building, the extension showcases Velux products, such as its modular skylight system, flat roof windows and sun tunnels.

-In 2021 a new plastics recycling plant was delivered at Whitehill industrial Estate, operated by Yes Recycling Group.
-Other organisations including Nestlé UK & Ireland and Zero Waste Scotland, have also been involved in the development of the plant, and supermarket chain Morrisons has acquired a “significant stake” in the facility.
-The plant has an “initial capacity” of 15,000 tonnes and will process hard-to-recycle soft plastic – including chocolate wrappers, crisp packets, and food film.
-Around 60 new jobs have been created following the opening of the facility.
+Dutch-owned firm Scotch Whisky Investments (SWI) developed a bonded whisky storage facility in 2023 in Southfield Industrial Estate delivering around 38 full-time jobs.
+SWI aims to deliver a centre of excellence in Glenrothes for the support of the cask investment and storage market that allows Scotch to age on site, creating high-quality matured whisky.
+The development comprises whisky storage warehouses, maintenance and bottling buildings and offices.
+The first phase of development delivered £10 million of inward investment to the town with longer-term development aspirations to expand operations on the site.
+Alongside its plans for Glenrothes, SWI is also aiming to deliver a new visitor centre that will showcase and educate people about single malt Scotch whisky in nearby Falkland.

 Retail, leisure and service sectors

 Retail jobs accounted for approximately 11% of the total number of jobs in the local economy in 2011.
 The majority of shopping, retail services and administrative facilities in Glenrothes are concentrated in the town centre (central business district).
-With approximately 120 shop units, the Kingdom Centre provides the largest concentration of retail and services in the town centre.
-New shop units were delivered at North Street in late 2018/early 2019 anchored by a M&S foodhall.
+With approximately 120 shop units, the Kingdom Shopping Centre provides the largest concentration of retail and services in the town centre.
+New shop and drive-thru units were delivered at North Street between 2018 and 2021 anchored by a M&S foodhall.

 Community and commercial leisure facilities within the town centre include the Rothes Halls complex; Glenrothes' principal theatre, library, civic and exhibition centre.
+In a unit opposite this, is a large indoor trampoline park, soft play and arcade facility which opened in 2025 relocating from the Saltire Centre retail park.
 A cinema, restaurant, pub and bingo hall complex are located adjacent to the Kingdom Centre at Carrick Gate/Church Street.
 Ten-pin bowling facilities are available at Albany Gate.
+The Gym Group also operate from a facility at Rothesay Place/North Street.